moj-analytical-services/mojrap/README.md

 ## Contributing to the package

-Now that you have created a function that can be reused by other people, how do you share it with everyone?
+Now that you have created a reusable function, how do you share it with everyone?

 1) Clone this repo:
 In the terminal, run `git clone git@github.com:moj-analytical-services/ASD_RAP_library.git`